amperity/amperity-docs/amperity_reference/source/stitch.rst

 .. stitch-pairwise-comparison-all-start

-After pairwise comparisons are completed and scored, the connections that scored below threshold (moderate, weak, and no conflict) are dropped.
+After pairwise comparisons are completed and scored, the connections that scored below threshold (moderate, weak, and non-matching) are dropped.
 What remains is a group of records that identifies a unique person and to which an Amperity ID is assigned.

 .. stitch-pairwise-comparison-all-end